mesosphere/ANAGRAMMER/README.md

 ## Anagrammer Architecture (Follows RENDLER framework)

-### Crawl Executor
+### Finder Executor

 - Interprets incoming tasks' `task.data` field as a word
 - Fetches the anagrams for that word and extracts them from the document
-- Sends a framework message to the scheduler containing the crawl result.
+- Sends a framework message to the scheduler containing the finder result (the anagrams).

-### Render Executor
+### Definer Executor

 - Interprets incoming tasks' `task.data` field as a word
 - Fetches the anagram, and find the definition of it, if it's a real word
-- Sends a framework message to the scheduler containing the render result.
+- Sends a framework message to the scheduler containing the definer result (the definition).

 ### Intermediate Data Structures